Coyote sightings have continued to rise this Spring

-Since coyotes are not native to our state, they have become an increasingly invasive species – growing in unsustainable numbers, competing against local foxes and wolves, and killing domesticated animals.
+Since the animals aren’t native to our state, they’ve become an increasingly invasive species – growing in unsustainable numbers, competing against local foxes and wolves, and killing domesticated animals.

 A local archery company recently captured this coyote with a newly killed fawn on their trail cam;